-Few things keep digital advertisers up at night more than the looming threat of mismanaging advertising dollars.
+Few things keep digital advertisers up at night more than the looming threat of mismanaging ad dollars.

 For advertisers that must adhere to strict campaign budgets, this fear isn’t just about missing performance targets because they drove too much ad spend to under-performing campaigns.

 These advertisers must carefully optimize their advertising campaigns to hit both key performance indicators (KPIs) and target budget caps as well.

 Budget pacing can help advertisers avoid major spend swings (or surprises) throughout the budgeting cycle.

 Whether you’re a digital marketing in-house or at an agency, budget pacing will give you more control over campaign performance and spend.

 What is PPC Budget Pacing?

 Budget pacing is the process of tracking and optimizing elements of your digital advertising campaigns in order to control the rate at which the campaigns spend.
 The purpose of budget pacing is to achieve a target budget and/or performance goals by the end of the budgeting cycle.

 Optimally, every digital advertiser would be given an unlimited budget to spend so long as they achieved their target return on investment (ROI) goals.
 But this is far from reality.